thesleuth/BlueJ.ScientificCalculator/README.md

 # BlueJ.ScientificCalculator
 # I made this change on newbranch
+# I made this change on Cool Branch
 ## Description
 * **Objective** - To implement an `ScientificCalculator` which displays output of basic and scientific computations.
 * **Purpose** - To establish familiarity with: